Regenerative Energy®:

 Southeastern Plains Ecoregion

-The Regenerative Energy team manages several Silicon Ranch solar farms in the Southeastern Plains ecoregion, including including Selmer I and II, Hattiesburg, Snipesville I and II, Clay, DeSoto I, Terrell, Houston, Odom, Baxley, Cedar Springs, Lancaster, Arlington I, and Bancroft Station.
-In a region that receives high annual precipitation with generally unstable soils, we are beginning the land restoration process as early as possible by contracting farmers and ranchers to stabilize soils well ahead of construction using both cover crop seed mixes and a perennial species seed mix.
+The Regenerative Energy team manages several Silicon Ranch solar farms in the Southeastern Plains ecoregion, including including Selmer I and II, Hattiesburg, Houston Solar, Clay, DeSoto I, Terrell, Odom, Baxley, Cedar Springs, Lancaster, Arlington I, and Bancroft Station.

 Mississippi Valley Loess Plains Ecoregion